banhpete/Notes-on-Git-Github/README.md

-# Understand-Git-GitHub
+# Studying Git & Github
-Just some notes on Git/GitHub based on https://www.ajonit.com/git/what-is-git/
+Just some notes on Git/GitHub based on https://www.ajonit.com/git/what-is-git/ & Kevin Skoglund's course on using Git/Github on Lynda.

 ## What is Git?
 A Version Control System (VCS) for tracking changes in a set of file.
 All we need to do is think about several people editting one word document and we can see where the need for a VCS arises from.